peteroupc/peteroupc.github.io/randmisc.md

 The following definitions are used:

 - A distribution's _quantile function_ (also known as _inverse cumulative distribution function_ or _inverse CDF_) is a nondecreasing function that maps uniform random variates in the closed interval [0, 1] to numbers that follow the distribution.
 - A distribution's _support_ is the set of values the distribution can take on.
-For example, the beta distribution's support is the interval [0, 1], and the normal distribution's support is the entire real line.
+For example, the beta distribution's support is the closed interval [0, 1], and the normal distribution's support is the entire real line.
 - A distribution's _probability generating function_ is a function written as _a_\[0]\*_x_<sup>0</sup> + _a_\[1]\*_x_<sup>1</sup> + ..., where 0 &lt; _x_ &lt; 1 and _a_\[_i_] is the probability of getting _i_ (provided the distribution takes on only values that are positive integers and/or zero).

-**G families.** In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002\)[^9]) use two distributions, X and G, where X is a continuous distribution whose support is the interval \[0, 1\] and G is a distribution with an easy-to-compute quantile function.
+**G families.** In general, families of the form "X-G" (such as "beta-G" (Eugene et al., 2002\)[^9]) use two distributions, X and G, where&mdash;

+- X is a distribution whose support is the closed interval \[0, 1\], and
+- G is a distribution with an easy-to-compute quantile function.

 The following algorithm samples a random variate following a distribution from this kind of family:

 1. Generate a random variate that follows the distribution X. (Or generate a uniform [**partially-sampled random number (PSRN)**](https://peteroupc.github.io/exporand.html) that follows the distribution X.)  Call the number _x_.
 2. Calculate the quantile for G of _x_, and return that quantile.
 (If _x_ is a uniform PSRN, see "Random Variate Generation via Quantiles", later.)